UnicodeSnowman/angular-facebook-service/README.md

 ## AngularJS Facebook Service

-  a simple service to abstract the process of posting to a user's Facebook feed. the service checks the user's FB login state, then acts accordingly, either proceeding to show the Facebook UI feed post pop-up, or prompting the user to enter FB creds.
+  a simple service to simplify the process of posting to a user's Facebook feed. the service checks the user's FB login state, then acts accordingly, either proceeding to show the Facebook UI feed post pop-up, or prompting the user to enter FB creds.